Great Lakes Advisors LLC Decreases Holdings in Thermo Fisher Scientific Inc. (NYSE:TMO)

 Great Lakes Advisors LLC cut its stake in shares of Thermo Fisher Scientific Inc. (NYSE:TMO – Get Rating) by 4.3% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 8,162 shares of the medical research company’s stock after selling 369 shares during the period.
 Great Lakes Advisors LLC’s holdings in Thermo Fisher Scientific were worth $4,821,000 as of its most recent SEC filing.

-A number of other hedge funds have also added to or reduced their stakes in TMO.
-Mystic Asset Management Inc. purchased a new stake in shares of Thermo Fisher Scientific in the 4th quarter worth $29,000.
-Lee Financial Co purchased a new stake in shares of Thermo Fisher Scientific in the 4th quarter worth $32,000.
-Sumitomo Mitsui Financial Group Inc. increased its stake in shares of Thermo Fisher Scientific by 141.7% in the 4th quarter.
-Sumitomo Mitsui Financial Group Inc. now owns 58 shares of the medical research company’s stock worth $38,000 after purchasing an additional 34 shares in the last quarter.
+Other hedge funds have also added to or reduced their stakes in the company.
+Mystic Asset Management Inc. purchased a new stake in Thermo Fisher Scientific during the 4th quarter valued at $29,000.
+Lee Financial Co purchased a new stake in Thermo Fisher Scientific during the 4th quarter valued at $32,000.
+Sumitomo Mitsui Financial Group Inc. raised its stake in Thermo Fisher Scientific by 141.7% during the 4th quarter.
+Sumitomo Mitsui Financial Group Inc. now owns 58 shares of the medical research company’s stock valued at $38,000 after buying an additional 34 shares during the last quarter.
 Lloyd Advisory Services LLC. increased its stake in shares of Thermo Fisher Scientific by 294.1% in the 1st quarter.
 Lloyd Advisory Services LLC. now owns 67 shares of the medical research company’s stock worth $40,000 after purchasing an additional 50 shares in the last quarter.
 Finally, Tyler Stone Wealth Management purchased a new stake in shares of Thermo Fisher Scientific in the 4th quarter worth $47,000.
 87.48% of the stock is currently owned by hedge funds and other institutional investors.

 Wall Street Analyst Weigh In

 Several equities research analysts have recently commented on the company.
 Barclays upped their price objective on Thermo Fisher Scientific from $630.00 to $685.00 and gave the stock an “overweight” rating in a research note on Monday, August 1st.
-SVB Leerink increased their price target on Thermo Fisher Scientific from $630.00 to $650.00 and gave the stock an “outperform” rating in a research note on Friday, July 29th.
-Wells Fargo & Company lowered Thermo Fisher Scientific from an “equal weight” rating to an “underweight” rating and cut their price target for the stock from $605.00 to $525.00 in a research note on Monday, April 25th.
-Finally, Morgan Stanley increased their price target on Thermo Fisher Scientific from $670.00 to $678.00 and gave the stock an “overweight” rating in a research note on Friday, July 29th.
+Wells Fargo & Company lowered Thermo Fisher Scientific from an “equal weight” rating to an “underweight” rating and reduced their price objective for the stock from $605.00 to $525.00 in a research note on Monday, April 25th.
+Morgan Stanley upped their price objective on Thermo Fisher Scientific from $670.00 to $678.00 and gave the stock an “overweight” rating in a research note on Friday, July 29th.
+Finally, SVB Leerink upped their price objective on Thermo Fisher Scientific from $630.00 to $650.00 and gave the stock an “outperform” rating in a research note on Friday, July 29th.
 One research analyst has rated the stock with a sell rating, two have issued a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $661.08.

 Thermo Fisher Scientific Inc offers life sciences solutions, analytical instruments, specialty diagnostics, and laboratory products and service worldwide.
 The company's Life Sciences Solutions segment offers reagents, instruments, and consumables for biological and medical research, discovery, and production of drugs and vaccines, as well as diagnosis of infections and diseases to pharmaceutical, biotechnology, agricultural, clinical, healthcare, academic, and government markets.